20.12M: A SHORT STORY COLLECTION OF A LIFE LIVED AS A ROAD ALLOWANCE MÉTIS

 *PLEASE NOTE: BOOKS ARE NOW PRINTED WITH SOFT COVER*

-We are thrilled to share with you the completion of Métis Nation British Columbia’s book “Kaa-wiichitoyaahk: We Take Care of Each Other” a cultural wellness guide that explores the rich history and unique identity of Métis people in British Columbia.
+We are thrilled to share Métis Nation British Columbia’s book “Kaa-wiichitoyaahk: We Take Care of Each Other” a cultural wellness guide that explores the rich history and unique identity of Métis people in British Columbia.

 This book is the first of its kind in British Columbia, likely all of Canada, and was developed through engagement with Métis Elders and Youth across the province in 2019.
 We are thankful for the generous contribution of Provincial Health Services Authority and the Province's Ministry of Mental Health Addictions.